tarhaida/GOP-chat-assistant/data/HEALTH AND SAFETY POLICY.md

 # MONITORING, AUDITING AND REVIEW

-ARK Co-Living Ltd will provide, so far as is reasonably practicable, a safe and healthy working environment at all times.
-To maintain and improve Health and Safety standards, ARK Co-Living Ltd will ensure adequate arrangements are in place to monitor and review health and safety in the workplace.
-Where the monitoring or review processes identify that improvements need to be made in the health and safety arrangements, ARK Co-Living Ltd will ensure that suitable and timely action is taken to make improvements.
+GOP Co-Living Ltd will provide, so far as is reasonably practicable, a safe and healthy working environment at all times.
+To maintain and improve Health and Safety standards, GOP Co-Living Ltd will ensure adequate arrangements are in place to monitor and review health and safety in the workplace.
+Where the monitoring or review processes identify that improvements need to be made in the health and safety arrangements, GOP Co-Living Ltd will ensure that suitable and timely action is taken to make improvements.

-To meet the requirements of the above, ARK Co-Living Ltd shall:
+To meet the requirements of the above, GOP Co-Living Ltd shall:

 * Ensure that work areas are monitored regularly, with written audits completed at least quarterly.
 * Co-operate with any health and safety audits/inspections undertaken by others in their area.